 - the expiry date printed on the pack has passed.

 - the packaging is torn or shows signs of tampering.

-Talk to your doctor or nurse if you are not sure whether you should have INFLUVAC TETRA.
+Talk to your doctor, nurse or pharmacist if you are not sure whether you should have INFLUVAC TETRA.

 Before having INFLUVAC TETRA